Fee payment deadline is today, May 21. More

 Financial aid students who completely withdraw from all classes during a given quarter may be subject to owing federal funds back to the Department of Education or Columbus State Community College.
-The Return policy states that a student must attend through1 the 61% point of the quarter in order to earn his/her federal financial aid.
+The Return policy states that a student must attend through the 66% point of the semester in order to earn his/her federal financial aid.

 Below is an example of how the policy works: John Doe registers for 13 credit hours and starts attending his classes.
 John withdraws from all of his classes on the Thursday of the second full week of class.